History

 The Civil Rights Movement in Durham

 Our legacy of activism extends far beyond historic sites.
-Durham is where the Civil Rights Movement gained significant traction, where one of the nation's premier Black universities was built, and where you can walk the same streets where history was made.
+Durham is where The Civil Rights Movement gained significant traction, where one of the nation's premier Black universities was built, and where you can walk the same streets where history was made.

 The Pauli Murray Center for History and Social Justice